Nancy4510/SEI-TicTacToe-Project/README.md

 - As a user I want to be able to sign in and sign up successfully.
 - A a user I want to be able to change the password and sign out successfully.
 - As a user I want to be able to create a new game and play it.
-- As a user I want to be able to see whether I won, lost or if there was a tie.
-- As a user I want to be able to see all the games played and the number of games won by the user.
+- As a user I want to be able to see all the number of games played.

 ## **Technologies Used**